 Some billionaires snack on caviar and Cristal, but not Trump.
 The White House is fully stocked with Lay’s potato chips for when he needs a refresher.
-One small bag of Lay’s costs around $1.50 or less.
+One 8-ounce bag of Lay’s Classic Potato Chips costs around $3.50.

 Trump claims to have abstained from alcohol his entire life.
 However, in a 2012 interview with CNBC, he admitted to being a fan of all kinds of soda.
 A 24-pack of Diet Coke costs around $8, making each can approximately 33 cents.